cockpit-project/cockpit/bots/README.md

  * image-download: Download test images
  * image-upload: Upload test images
  * image-create: Create test machine images
+ * image-customize: Generic tool to install packages, upload files, or run commands in a test machine image
- * image-prepare: Build and install Cockpit packages into a test machine image
+ * image-prepare: Build and install Cockpit packages into a test machine image (specific to the cockpit project itself, thus it is in test/, not bots/)

 For debugging the images: